How Enablers Support DOGE

 DOGE are not a collection of super-hackers.
 They don’t trick their way into agencies through side doors.
 Rather, they are almost always invited in by a senior leader who authorizes them with wide-ranging access and supports them if they need to steamroll any opposition.
 I call this category enablers, and they aren’t always DOGE associates (for instance, Marco Rubio or other appointees are often enablers).
 This page doesn’t list all the enablers for DOGE’s activities in the federal government, but it does list those that come from within DOGE’s orbit.
+The next page contains more details about each enabler, but it’s important to also understand two common ways in which DOGE Enablers are able to bypass legal and process safeguards to supercharge DOGE’s access.

 Acting Leadership